cliffbekar/dynamic_deterrence/README.md

 # Replication Materials for "A Dynamic Theory of Deterrence"

-Repository contains both Matlab and Python Code that will allow replication of results and figures.
+Repository contains both Matlab and Python Code that will allow replication of all results and figures.

 Python code written and maintained by [Cliff Bekar](https://sites.google.com/a/lclark.edu/bekar/home).